Licensed legal services providers

 The Law Society of Scotland is the only approved regulator of LPs in Scotland.
 Approval was granted on application to the Scottish Government.
 The legislation limits the number of regulators to three.

-With the introduction of Licensed Legal Providers, clients could expect to have wider access to legal services.
+Once introduced, consumers could expect to have wider access to legal services.
 Clients will still be able to expect the same standards of service, advice and consumer protection from LPs as they would from solicitor practices.

 A launch date is not yet available.